-Because DR 5-105(D) imputes disqualification to all partners and associates of a lawyer, the conflict of interest issues raised by this opinion request may be resolved by determining whether the city attorney himself could engage in the proposed representation.
+Because Rule 1.10, MRPC, imputes disqualification to all partners and associates of a lawyer, the conflict of interest issues raised by this opinion request may be resolved by determining whether the city attorney himself could engage in the proposed representation.

 We recognize that it would be a rare instance in which an attorney would represent a client before a grand jury.
 Because the Committee sees no significant factual differences between representing the client before the grand jury or in the county or circuit court, the Committee will consider the two situations as identical.
 Subject to the following limitations, the Committee is of the opinion that a city attorney who is not the city prosecuting attorney (and therefore his partners and associates) may ethically represent a criminal defendant before a grand jury or in county or circuit court assuming that the city attorney has no involvement in the investigation by the city police department and that the city attorney has not given advice or received confidences and secrets of the city which are relevant to the criminal prosecution.

 Initially, the Committee notes that our Ethics Opinion No. 87 (September 23, 1983) is distinguishable.
 There, this Committee held that the partner of a city prosecuting attorney could not defend a client on charges brought against him in municipal court even if the case were transferred to county court.
 Opinion No. 87 is distinguishable because there the city prosecuting attorney, although not involved in that particular prosecution, had duties concerning the prosecution of criminal matters in city court.
-Additionally, Ethics Opinion No. 87 relied in part on a since repealed state statute, Miss.
-Code Ann.
-Section 21-15-29 (1972).
-For these reasons, Ethics Opinion No. 87 is not controlling on the facts presented by this request.
+Ethics Opinion No. 87 is not controlling on the facts presented by this request.